 Located south of Patan Durbar Square Uku Bahal (Newar Buddhist Monastery) is known locally as Rudravarna Mahavihar.
 One of several popular attractions of culture worth stopping by to see in this wonderful city.

 The area around Uku Bahal contains 3 courtyards and each has interesting and unique features.
 The highlight is of course the main Uku Bahal central courtyard which was started by King Shivadev (590-604) as one of five monasteries.

-The outer courtyard is marked by an impressive gate with flag baring lions that wouldn't look out of place in London.
-This was a later addition in 1680.
+The outer courtyard is marked by an impressive gate with two flag bearing lion statues on top that wouldn't look out of place in London.
+These were a later addition in 1680.

-The courtyard at the back of Uku Bahal is again modern and actually belongs to the residents in surrounding it.
+The courtyard at the back of Uku Bahal is relatively modern and actually belongs to the residents surrounding it.
 None the less it's worth taking a walk around it and possibly admitting some of the painted sculptures and stupa there.

 Take note of the small ticket price for the temple below as it also covers the nearby Mahaboudha Temple.